 Fudges must be stirred constantly, and when removed from the fire be beaten briskly until they begin to harden; then spread on buttered platter, cut into small squares, and let get cold.

 Three cups granulated sugar, 1 cup sweet milk, 1 square grated Baker's® chocolate, 1 tablespoonful butter, cook until it will form a ball by testing in cold water.

 Remove from fire and add flavoring; always use vanilla.
 Chopped pecans, walnuts, or crystallized fruits may be added, which makes a delicious candy.
 Beat until creamy and pour in buttered tins; cut into squares. —Hazel Brooklidge

 Two cups of white sugar, butter size of an egg, 1 cup of milk, 1 square of chocolate; boil this until it thickens in cold water; then take it off the stove and stir until it becomes thickened, stir in a cupful of chopped walnuts and pour out on greased tin.
 Flavor with vanilla. —Miss Madge Cummings

 A peek at fudge history reveals it being invented in America back in the 1890s.
 By the turn of the century, fudge-making parties became the weekend highlight for children of all ages.

 Cookery experts began to publish their best recipes for making fudge in all the popular family magazines and weekly newspapers, and homemakers proudly served their fudge at social functions.
 Everybody was learning how to make fudge with chocolate and nuts being the favorite ingredients added.

-It wasn't long before a picnic or an evening's game of cards never seemed right unless there was a plateful of warm, freshly made fudge candy available to munch on.
-Now, with the help of these easy chocolate fudge recipes, you can enjoy this classic candy anytime.
+It wasn't long before a picnic, or an evening's game of cards never seemed right unless there was a plateful of warm, freshly made fudge candy available to munch on.
+Now, with the help of these old fashioned chocolate fudge recipes, you can enjoy this classic candy anytime.